Mythology Baby Names Fit for a Goddess or Titan

 Remus is a boy’s name of Latin origin with no known meaning.
 In Roman mythology, Romulus and Remus are twin brothers who founded the city of Rome and the Roman Kingdom.

-Similar names: Poseidon, Romulus, Aeson
+Similar names: Ragnar

 Thor